GSA-TTS/identity-handbook/_articles/platform-auto-tf-runbook.md

 ##### CLI

-You can disable and enable autoterraform using `bin/disable-autotf` and `bin/enable-autotf` respectively.
+You can disable and enable auto terraform using `bin/disable-autotf` and `bin/enable-autotf` respectively.
 Usage instruction can be found with `-h` flag.

 ```